↑

 2. I do this in large batches, so I have enough to last several days.

-3. Whisk the ingredients well to combine them evenly.
+3. Whisk the ingredients until well combined.

 4. Cover and refrigerate for at least 8 hours, preferably overnight.